Outer Drive Hero Drivers Club annually presents the

 Trophies

 Years and years ago, ODHDC had some really unique trophies.
 These were completely used up in the 1970's or 1980's and we have struggled with makeshift trophies in the interim.
-Recently (OK, 2006) Rich Cwik has gone to significant expense to recreate the original trophies, including recasting a mold to remake these trophies.
+Recently (OK, 2006) Rich Cwik had gone to significant expense to recreate the original trophies, including recasting a mold to remake these trophies.

 We'll use these beautiful, distressed monkeys standing on a radiator (and many other details appreciable only by the winner.)
 You must promise to cherish the monkey and allow parts of the trophy to get truly dusty in the original spirit of the event.
 Notice the dust layer next to the statue on the wooden base.